The best time to visit

 Some resorts have telephone facilities, including facilities for international phone calls.
 The access code for making international calls from Malaysia is 00.
 For more information, dial 103.

-Mobile phone reception is intermittent on the island, particularly in the southern areas.
+Mobile phone reception is fairly good on the island.

 Tap water is safe for drinking in Malaysia, provided that it is boiled first.
-On Tioman, many resorts make use of mountain sources for their water supply and the water is filtered and safe for immediate consumption.
-There is also ample bottled water for sale and all dive centres provide freshwater bins for the rinse of cameras and equipment.
+On Kapas Island, it is advisable to stick to bottled water – enquire with your resort.
+There is ample bottled water for sale and all dive centres provide freshwater bins for the rinse of cameras and equipment.

-Available 24 hours a day.
-220V, 50 cycles using a plug with three rectangular prongs similar to UK plugs.
+Electricity is available 24 hours a day, provided by the newly built hybrid diesel-solar power station.
+The connection is 220V, 50 cycles using a plug with three rectangular prongs similar to UK plugs.
 Adaptors for other plugs can be purchased at airports and some stores elsewhere.